Particular/NServiceBus.RavenDB/README.md

 1. [Acquire a developer license](https://ravendb.net/license/request/dev)
 1. Convert the multi-line license JSON to a single line JSON and set the `LICENSE` variable.
 Alternatively the license can be set using [an `.env` file](https://docs.docker.com/compose/environment-variables/).
-1. Inside the root directory of the repository issue the following command: `docker-compose up`.
+1. Inside the root directory of the repository issue the following command: `docker-compose up -d`.

 The single node server is reachable under [`http://localhost:8080`](http://localhost:8080).
 The cluster leader is reachable under [`http://localhost:8081`](http://localhost:8081).